securedimensions/FROST-Server-WebSub/README.md

 The test cases need reflection the different WebSub plugin configuration options:

-* `plugins.websub.topicsDenied`: configures the not allowed MQTT topics
+* `plugins.stawebsub.topicsDenied`: configures the not allowed MQTT topics
   * E.g. for a STA service: `v1.1/Datastreams`, `v1.1/Datastreams(123)`, `v1.1/Things`
   * E.g. as per the STAplus data model: `v1.1/Parties`
   * E.g. if MultiDatastream is enabled: `v1.1/MultiDatastreams`
-* `plugins.websub.enable.odataQuery`: set to `true` configures whether the MQTT subscription may include the ODATA part - the query of a service request.
+* `plugins.stawebsub.enable.odataQuery`: set to `true` configures whether the MQTT subscription may include the ODATA part - the query of a service request.
 * `mqtt.allowFilter`: set to `true` allows that the ODATA query includes `$filter`
 * `mqtt.allowExpand`: set to `true` allows that the ODATA query includes `$expand`